nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Note:
 * Deletes the event or vendor at the specified `INDEX`.
-    * The index refers to the index number shown in the displayed event/vendor list respectively.
-    * The index **must be a positive integer** 1, 2, 3, ...
-    * The index for each vendor/event is relative and can change depending on previous operations.
 * The operation will succeed even if the specified vendor/event is not visible on screen.
     * e.g. `delete v/1` is run after `view v/2`.
 Even though the 1st vendor will not be visible, it can still be specified for deletion.
 * If the specified vendor/event is currently assigned to another event/vendor respectively, the operation will fail.